 [5]- and larger [n]carbohelicenes have helical chirality and interconversion between enantiomers of these helicenes is significantly slow at room temperature.
-The chirality of [n]carbohelicenes is defined as (M) or (P) as shown below.
+The configuration of [n]carbohelicenes is defined as (M) or (P) as shown below.

-[n]Carbohelicenes with n larger than 4 can be enantiomerically separated by a chiral column chromatography, which was developed by Prof. Yoshio Okamoto.
+[n]Carbohelicenes with n larger than 4 can be separated into enantiomers by a chiral column chromatography, which was developed by Prof. Yoshio Okamoto.